james/london-decom-membership/README.md

 This app currently uses postmark to send emails.
 Set your API token using this env variable.

+## RECAPTCHA_SITE_KEY & RECAPTCHA_SECRET_KEY

+Unfortunately we were getting too many spam registrations, so we're now using Google recaptcha.
+Register for a v3 account at https://www.google.com/recaptcha/about/

 ### Running locally

 To run this application locally for development, you will need to install: